yienishaa/cashcardapp/README.md

 The system consists of the following main components:

 1. **Student Table**:
-   - Stores student details such as name, ID, and availability.
+   - Stores student details such as name, student ID, and phone number.
 2. **Shift Table**:
    - Maintains predefined shifts for each day.
 3. **Scheduling Class**: